A Brilliant Genocide

 A Brilliant Genocide is a 2016 documentary film produced by Atlantic Star Productions.
 The purpose of the film is to reveal atrocities committed against the Acholi people by the Government of Uganda, and its President Yoweri Museveni, under the guise of crushing a rebellion by Joseph Kony's Lord's Resistance Army (LRA).
 The film is a counterpoint to the 2012 documentary short film Kony 2012.
 It was directed by Ebony Butler.

-It's brings an insight of the forgotten war, that turned out to be one of the most neglected human crisis of the modern times as described by Jan Egland.

-The film brings out a dimension and perspective that has not always been with most of the film's that have entirely relied on official discourses.
+The film covers a forgotten war described by Jan Egland as one of the most neglected human crises of modern times, and brings out a perspective not always seen in films relying on official discourses.